 Through service with City Year, Corps Members build on their own strengths and assets, and learn new skills as they achieve their service and professional goals.
 Clear guidance, constructive training and coaching, and feedback are provided often so that all Corps Members have the greatest opportunity to succeed.
 Each Corps Member is assigned to a team and learns about the team's specific service focus during Basic Training Academy.
 Training will be provided to prepare the team to deliver that service effectively.
 In some cases, Corps Members are trained by the school system in which they work.

-As a “give a year” scholar, you will have the experience of gaining new insights into your own life and the lives of others.
+As a “give a year” scholar, you will have the experience of gaining new insight into your own life and the lives of others.
 You will develop and refine your interpersonal skills.
 You will apply your own experiences and knowledge base to the task of change in America.
 And you will bring these experiences back to Bentley enriching not only your own education, but also preparing you for a role as a civic leader.

-How does “give a year” work?
+How does “Give a Year” work?

 Bentley undergraduate students who apply for and are awarded a “give a year” scholarship will receive a $20,000 credit toward their senior year Bentley tuition.
 Bentley graduate students who apply and are awarded the scholarship will receive the $20,000 tuition credit for their graduate study.
 Note that graduate students must be enrolled on a full-time basis in the McCallum Graduate School.
 In either case, your “give a year” service must be performed before the scholarship is awarded.
 All “give a year” scholars must apply for and be accepted as a Corps Member by City Year as well.

-Current "give a year" Scholars
+2012-2013 "give a year" Scholars